Annual testing of all herds is mandatory.

 Should there still be disagreement about a valuation, the Department (DAERA) or the owner of the animal may submit an appeal to a tribunal of persons, appointed by the Department - the Valuation Appeals Panel.
 The Panels’ findings are binding.

-Please note that this scheme comes into effect as of 1 October 2016.
+Please note that this scheme came into effect as of 1 January 2021.

 Bovine Tuberculosis (TB) is an animal disease included in the list of animal diseases established by the World Organisation for Animal Health in Annex II to Regulation (EU) No 652/2014.